Azure/azure-sdk-for-python/sdk/webpubsub/azure-webpubsub-client/README.md

 ## Client Lifetime

 Each of the Web PubSub clients is safe to cache and be used as a singleton for the lifetime of the application.
 The registered event callbacks share the same lifetime with the client.
 This means you can add or remove callbacks at any time and the registration status will not change after reconnection or the client being stopped.

+## Troubleshooting

+This library uses the standard [logging](https://docs.python.org/3/library/logging.html) library for logging.
+If you want detailed `DEBUG` level logging, including payload of request, you can set `logging_enable=True` in client or per-operation

 ## Additional resources
 - Learn more about client permission, see [permissions](https://learn.microsoft.com/azure/azure-web-pubsub/reference-json-reliable-webpubsub-subprotocol#permissions)